 In April 2012, the Royal Opera House established ROH Bridge, which works to connect children and young people to great art and culture across Essex, North Kent, Hertfordshire and Bedfordshire while promoting the importance of culture both in and out of schools.

 In 2014 the Royal Opera House began the Thurrock Trailblazer programme, a Cultural Entitlement Initiative in partnership with Thurrock Council.
 The Royal Opera House has been working with a wide range of cultural organizations to deliver both in and out of school activities.
-Since the programme started, Thurrock Trailblazer has worked with 33 schools and over 8000 students.

 Directions to Thurrock